DerickEddington/nixos-config/README.md

 - Multiple swap partitions, one per drive, not mirrored, for high-performance striped writing and reading.

+- Extra support for installing source-code and debug-info, according to your choice, for debugging of binaries (executables & libraries) installed by Nix packages which don't normally provide this (for both pre-built w/o rebuilding or locally-built), and also for arbitrary binaries via dedicated temporary directories.
+Default installation of the source-code of the system's Glibc and Rust std libraries (w/o rebuilding any packages), to help when debugging any of the many binaries using those.
+Options for NixOS to configure all this.

 - Very minimal system state, allowing entire installation to be more easily reproduced.